A closer look at dark matter production in exponential growth scenarios: Summary and concluding remarks

+In summary, while the dark matter distribution does not reach full equilibrium across the entire momentum range due to the coupling required for the correct abundance being lower than that needed for kinetic equilibrium, equilibrium behaviour is still achieved in low-momentum modes.
+Consequently, although the assumption of dark matter following the equilibrium distribution during the exponential production phase is not perfectly precise, it offers a reasonable approximation for the purposes of this analysis.
+Given the computational complexity of solving the unintegrated Boltzmann equation, the use of the scaled equilibrium assumption for determining dark matter abundance remains a practical and effective approach to obtain ballpark results.
+For more accurate results, owing to the exponential sensitivity, one needs to solve the unintegrated Boltzmann equation.

 There are several directions in which the present work can be extended.
-We can consider the effects of other non-thermal production mechanisms which generate the initial dark matter abundance and find the correlation with the already considered examples.
+We can consider the effects of other non-thermal production mechanisms which generate the initial dark matter abundance and find the correlation with the already considered examples regarding the initial condition independence of the final dark matter distribution for low comoving momenta and high couplings.
 In our work, we considered $\phi$ to be coupled to a standard model bath.
-The results will change if $\phi$ was coupled to a hidden sector bath~\cite{Hryczuk:2021qtz,Bringmann:2022aim}, was a non-thermal particle~\cite{Belanger:2020npe}.
+The results will change if $\phi$ was coupled to a hidden sector bath~\cite{Hryczuk:2021qtz,Bringmann:2022aim}, or was a non-thermal particle~\cite{Belanger:2020npe}.
 It would be interesting to work out these cases.
-The exponential growth mechanism is non-thermal in nature with low detectability prospects at experiments, however the distribution function of dark matter in these cases can potentially receive constraints from structure formation~\cite{Boehm:2004th,Ballesteros:2020adh,DEramo:2020gpr,Decant:2021mhj}.
-Hence it becomes essential to determine the distribution function for such processes using first principles, and determine the constraints using structure formation.
+It will be also interesting to work out the lower mass bounds on the dark matter from Lyman-alpha.